“Our doubts are traitors and make us lose the good we oft might win, by fearing to attempt. – W. Shakespeare

 To tell you the truth, Judy felt sorry for the deformed hybrid of the bewitched union despite its bestial ferociousness calling for human sacrifice.
 The brutality in behavior was often a manifest result of violent upbringing in conjunction with a denial of love and absence of trust at an infant stage.
 The security net woven by a loving and caring relationship between a mother and a child was sine qua non of a well-being in both soma and psyche.
 That was the reason Julie had a sneaking, sympathetic opinion on the Ancient Monster.
 But she kept her sentiment toward the mythological beast to herself, lest she should be lampooned by others whose idea of justice was a draconian, Jacobean execution of justice that would take no prisoners.
 Or those whose minds were desiccated by a drought of humanities would declaim against Judy’s altruism.
 Nevertheless, Judy had no wish to simulate such sternness or gruffness to join the melee.

 The whirlwind of thoughts was spinning like a potter’s wheel in her, and Julie was entranced into it rapturously.
 She let her mind dwell in it however long it would be.
 She loved the sensation of being drifted away into the world of fantasy, the world of dream, and fiction, as it was her a sanctuary amid the demands of everyday life.
 Was this the same kind of feeling E. B. White was feeling while he was looking at the beautiful young circus woman rider on a horse running around a grand circle during her performance?
 The Circle of Youth, the Circle of Beauty, that was.
-It was what enchanted White to follow her into the World of Magic, and it was what he felt the ecstasy of sensuousness of Beauty.
+It was what enchanted White to follow her into the World of Magic, and it was what he felt the ecstasy of the sensuousness of Beauty.

 It was synchronicity, a mental realignment to the mind of another sharing the same or similar intellectual or psychical formations by which Judy could connect with others readily and efficiently.
 As a matter of fact, it was one of her gifts of mind she possessed, but which was unrecognized.
 No, it was suppressed by the possessor.
 To acknowledge her uncanny ability would upend the course of her life.
 It would be a radical reconstruction of everything she had been grasping at, knowing that it would be a seismic turnaround of her insecure but sedentary life.
-And it was giving her hard time all the time all the more.
+And it was giving her a hard time all the more.
 And she knew it, but she resisted it, and that was her problem – a classic case of circulus in probondo